How To Develop Personal Agency With Mindfulness

 Five Evidence-Friendly Facts About How To Develop Personal Agency

-A practical agency plan should feel usable on a normal Tuesday, not only during a retreat or a fresh-start week.
-A phone timer set for five minutes can be enough.
-The important move is noticing the mind wander to a grocery list, then returning to the choice in front of you.
+A practical agency plan should feel usable on an ordinary Tuesday, not only during a retreat or a fresh-start week.
+We usually suggest making the practice small enough to fit beside real responsibilities: one hand on a railing, the coffee aroma in the room, the wooden floor creak underfoot.
+The important move is noticing when attention drifts, then returning to the choice directly in front of you.

 Small counts.